CryptoSwift

 Platform

-Swift support Swift Package Manager compatible CocoaPods Compatible Carthage compatible
+Swift support Swift Package Manager compatible Carthage compatible CocoaPods Deprecated

 CryptoSwift

-Requirements Features Contribution Installation Swift versions How-to Author License Changelog
+Requirements Features Recommended Defaults Contribution Installation Swift Version Support How-to Author License Changelog

 Support & Sponsors